GessioMori/GessioMori/README.md

 ### About me

 I'm graduated in physics and aeronautical engineering.
 I live in São Carlos, Brazil and currently work as a part-time STEAM educator, teaching coding and robotics to kids and teens.
-The rest of my working time is dedicated to study and build web apps that you can see below.
+The rest of my working time is dedicated to studying and building web apps that you can see below.

 Contributions and comments on my projects are highly appreciated!